-- Plug an optional USB printer cable into one of the USB connectors on your notebook or your optional port replicator.
-A USB connector is identified by the \$\fomal{Y}\$ symbol on your notebook, port replicator and printer. - 2 Plug the printer power cord into an AC outlet. - Before using the printer, you may need to change the Printer settings in the Sony Notebook Setup software.
+- Plug an optional USB printer cable into one of the USB connectors on your notebook.
+A USB connector is identified by the \$\fomath{Y}\$ symbol on your notebook and printer. - Plug the printer power cord into an AC outlet. - Before using the printer, you may need to change the Printer settings in the Sony Notebook Setup software.

-Turn off the printer, unplug the AC adapter and the power cord before connecting the printer.
+Turn off your computer and the printer, unplug the AC adapter and the power cord before connecting the printer.